 “Hey Anneli!
 Can I ask you which camera you use?” – Katie

 Hey Katie!
 I use the Olympus PEN E-PL7 with a normal and 45mm lens for on-the-go or when I´m travelling.
 When I am at home, shooting any interior, beauty, lifestyle posts, I use my Canon 600D.
 I have also started using my iPhone 7 Plus a lot more, as the camera is so good, and it´s so easy to capture more when I am out and about.

 “Hey Anneli.
 I saw on your Insta Stories about the Super Elixir stuff.
 Have you used used this before and would you recommend it?” – Louise

 I have used the Super Elixir greens powder before, and especially love their Super Elixir Alkalising Greens travel sachets – which I found really useful and the results were great.
 I am now using the Nourishing Protein (which is a first) and I LOVE it.
 It´s so delicious, and is the perfect afternoon snack replacement, when you´re in need of an extra boost of energy and natural sugar.
 It´s also great as a pre or post workout shake/smoothie (my favourite combo is almond/oat milk with frozen banana, a scoop of the Nourishing Protein and some coconut flakes).

 Thank you for taking the time out to read this!
 I really hope you found it useful.
 Please comment below in this post for more questions, DM on social media, or drop me an e-mail directly.
 And remember, you can ask me anything!
-The next round of answers will go live 7th July.
+The next round of answers will go live in August.